Home

 more than 10,000 times lower than its average urine concentration in the general population.

-And where does FDA stands on this issue?
-As usual, on the side of the industry.
+And where does the FDA stand on this issue?
+As usual, it is sympathetic to the industry's cause (got to keep the economy going).
 It maintains that bisphenol A is safe, and doesn't intend to re-evaluate its approval which, by the way, was based on two industry funded studies.
 To them, the rest of research on bisphenol A is "inconclusive", with the final argument being that we don't know what the effect on humans is without a large controlled human study.

 Since no such study is going to take place in the foreseeable future, don't expect from the government to take the action and ensure that your exposure to bisphenol A is reduced to reasonably safe.
 Since most of your bisphenol A (BPA) exposure comes from food consumption, you can have it significantly reduced by:

-avoiding polycarbonate ("PC" or "7") plastic food and drink containers, particularly while pregnant, as well as in feeding your infant or small child (Born Free makes BPA-free plastic baby bottles)
+avoiding food and drink containers made with bisphenol A (polycarbonate, marked with "PC" or "7" in or near the triangular recycling symbol, as well as type "3" plasics), particularly while pregnant, as well as in feeding your infant or small child (Born Free makes BPA-free plastic baby bottles)

 avoiding canned foods (some, like most Eden Foods canned products, are BPA-free)